Guide to Senior Care Taxes and Payroll

 Home Health Care Agency

-A home health care agency will employ the caregiver and manage payroll and taxes.
-As the agency is the employer, they’ll select the caregiver to work in your senior’s home, control their job duties, and manage payroll and taxes.
+A home health care agency will employ the caregiver.
+As the employer, the agency will select the caregiver to work in your senior’s home, control their job duties, and manage payroll and taxes.
 You have fewer responsibilities but less control.
 For example, you may not get the same caregiver every time.

 Referral or Placement Agency